Eugenol

 Eugenol /ˈjuːdʒᵻnɒl/ is an allyl chain-substituted guaiacol, a member of the allylbenzene class of chemical compounds.
 It is a colorless to pale yellow, aromatic oily liquid extracted from certain essential oils especially from clove, nutmeg, cinnamon, basil and bay leaf.
 It is present in concentrations of 80–90% in clove bud oil and at 82–88% in clove leaf oil.
 Containing eugenol, clove essential oil is obtained from unopened clove buds.
 Eugenol has a pleasant, spicy, clove-like scent.
-The name is derived from Eugenia caryophyllata, the former Linnean nomenclature term for cloves.
+The name is derived from Eugenia caryophyllata, the former Linnaean nomenclature term for cloves.
 The currently accepted name is Syzygium aromaticum.

 Biosynthesis

 The biosynthesis of eugenol begins with the amino acid tyrosine.
 L-tyrosine is converted to p-coumaric acid by the enzyme tyrosine ammonia lyase (TAL).
 From here, p-coumaric acid is converted to caffeic acid by p-coumarate 3-hydroxylase using oxygen and NADPH.
 S-Adenosyl methionine (SAM) is then used to methylate caffeic acid, forming ferulic acid, which is in turn converted to feruloyl-CoA by the enzyme 4-hydroxycinnamoyl-CoA ligase (4CL).
-Next, feruloyl-CoA is reduced to coniferaldehyde by cinnamoyl-CoA reductase (CCR).
-Coniferaldeyhyde is then further reduced to coniferyl alcohol by cinnamyl-alcohol dehydrogenase (CAD) or sinapyl-alcohol dehydrogenase (SAD).
+Next, feruloyl-CoA is reduced to coniferyl aldehyde by cinnamoyl-CoA reductase (CCR).
+Coniferyl aldehyde is then further reduced to coniferyl alcohol by cinnamyl-alcohol dehydrogenase (CAD) or sinapyl-alcohol dehydrogenase (SAD).
 Coniferyl alcohol is then converted to an ester in the presence of the substrate CH_{3}COSCoA, forming coniferyl acetate.
 Finally, coniferyl acetate is converted to eugenol via the enzyme eugenol synthase 1 and the use of NADPH.

 Eugenol is a metabolite of caleicine, the active compound found in Calea ternifolia, and is thought to cause the sedative and hallucinogenic state C. ternifolia can induce.